Lingepumpe/ccc_solver_template/README.md

   for level1.
 - Run `next-level`, this should create codingcontest/level1/
 - while not done:
-  - Edit solver code (solver.py if you are using the python template)
+  - Edit solver code (levelX/solver.py if you are using the python template)
-  - Python solver.py will submit and call next level once the level is done.
+  - `python solver.py` will submit and call next level once the level is done.
-  - Otherwise, you can run `submit-solutions` manually to validate your .out files.
+  - If not using python, run `submit-solutions` manually to validate your .out files.
-  - If a level is complete, `submit-solutions` will automatically run `next-level`
+  - If a level is complete, `submit-solutions` will automatically fetch the following level, extract it and copy your previous level code there.
+No need for `next-level`.